leaflet757/cs164_game_engine/Minigolf Game Engine/CS 164 Golf Game Engine/CS 164 Golf Game Engine/README.txt

 Jonah Nobelza

 Minigold game written in c++ using the Visual Studio 2012 compiler.
-To run the game, either launch the game from the debug folder by clicking on "CS 164 Golf Game Engine.exe", or launch the project from visual studio.
+To run the game, either launch the game from the 'release' folder by clicking on "CS 164 Golf Game Engine.exe", or launch the project from visual studio 2012 or 2013 in either release or debugging mode.

+Dependencies:
+- freeglut
+- glm
+- glew
+- SDL2

 Change log from 6.2.14
 - HUD Suppport work in progress